tcweiss/congressional_insiders/README.md

 To scrape all House trades filed in a given year, use `scrape_house_year()`.
 The only argument is the year of disclosure:

 ```
-scrape_house_year(2022)
+house_2022 <- scrape_house_year(2022)
+house_2022
 ```

-The exact runtime depends on your internet connection, but I would expect about 1-2h.
+The exact runtime depends on your internet connection, but you should expect about 1-2h per year to be scraped.
 The function returns a tibble with the same variables as `scrape_house()`, as well as the following four variables:
 - *name*: Name of the filer
 - *district*: Political district of the filer
 - *disclosure_date*: Date the trade was disclosed